h-Index Manipulation by Undoing Merges: Introduction

 We consider the publication profile of an author and denote the articles in this profile by~$W\subseteq V$, where $V$~is the set of all articles.
-Following previous work~\cite{BKNSW16}, we call these articles \emph{atomic}.
+Following previous work~\citep{BKNSW16}, we call these articles \emph{atomic}.
 Merging articles yields a partition~$\merge$ of~$W$ in which each part~$P \in \merge$ with~$|P| \geq 2$ is a \emph{merged article}.

-\looseness=-1 Given a partition~$\merge$ of~$W$, the aim of splitting merged articles is to find a refined partition~$\unmerge$ of~$\merge$ with a large \hind{}, where the \emph{\hind{} of a partition~$\merge$} is the largest number~$h$ such that there are at least~$h$~parts~$P\in\merge$ whose number~$\mu(P)$ of citations is at least~$h$.
-Herein, we have multiple possibilities of defining the number~$\mu(P)$ of citations of an article in~$\merge$~\cite{BKNSW16}.
-The first one, $\scites(P)$, was introduced by de~Keijzer and Apt~\cite{KA13}, and is simply the sum of the citations of each atomic article in~$P$.
-Subsequently, van Bevern et al.~\cite{BKNSW16} introduced the more realistic citation measures~$\ucites$ (used by Google Scholar), where we take the cardinality of the union of the citations, and~$\mcites$, where we additionally remove self-citations of merged articles as well as duplicate citations between merged articles.
-In generic definitions, we denote these measures by~$\mu$, see Figure~\ref{fig:mergevars} for an illustration and Section~\ref{sec:prelim} for the formal definitions.
+Given a partition~$\merge$ of~$W$, the aim of splitting merged articles is to find a refined partition~$\unmerge$ of~$\merge$ with a larger \hind{}, where the \emph{\hind{} of a partition~$\merge$} is the largest number~$h$ such that there are at least~$h$~parts~$P\in\merge$ whose number~$\mu(P)$ of citations is at least~$h$.
+Herein, we have multiple possibilities of defining the number~$\mu(P)$ of citations of an article in~$\merge$~\citep{BKNSW16}.
+The first one, $\scites(P)$, was introduced by \citet{KA13}, and is simply the sum of the citations of each atomic article in~$P$.
+Subsequently, \citet{BKNSW16} introduced the citation measures~$\ucites$ (used by Google Scholar), where we take the cardinality of the union of the citations, and~$\mcites$, where we additionally remove self-citations of merged articles as well as duplicate citations between merged articles.
+In generic definitions, we denote these measures by~$\mu$, see \cref{fig:mergevars} for an illustration and \cref{sec:prelim} for the formal definitions.
 Note that, to compute these citation measures, we need a \emph{citation graph}, a directed graph whose vertices represent articles and in which an arc from a vertex~$u$ to a vertex~$v$ means that article~$u$ cites article~$v$.

 In this work, we introduce three different operations that may be used for undoing merges in a merged article~$a$: